 CAMPAIGNING FOR & SUPPORTING AFGHAN FORMER INTERPRETERS AND OTHER STAFF WHO HAVE SERVED WITH THE BRITISH ARMED FORCES

-The Sulha Alliance has worked with Afghan Interpreters for years, both campaigning to get them out of Afghanistan and supporting their resettlement in the UK.
+The Sulha Alliance has worked with Afghan interpreters and other Locally Engaged Civilians (LECs) for years, both campaigning to get them out of Afghanistan and supporting their resettlement in the UK.
 This has helped us built an intimate link with the community.

 Our vision is for a comprehensive, fair and lasting solution that encompasses: